 Sue is the current DAMA I President.
 She is a sought after presenter and has been a prominent speaker at EDW, DMZ, EDBI, DMDG, CDO Forums and various DAMA chapters since 2006.
 Her thought-provoking presentation on Practical Data Governance has sparked interest all over the world and she has been asked to return to a number of countries to meet with key clients on this topic.
 She has recently moved to the UK and is providing Data Governance support and advice to one of the larger financial institutions.
 A self-confessed “dataholic”, Sue also occasionally manages to share her thoughts and feelings about data and current issues through a number of blogs.

-Global Head, Regulatory & Market Structure Propositions,
+Global Head of Regulatory & Market Structure Strategic Response & Propositions

 In this role, John and his team are responsible for ensuring that Thomson Reuters is effectively addressing the industry’s regulatory challenges – of which MiFID is a particular focus area – and developing solutions across the entire product range to meet the evolving requirements of the financial market participants.

 Prior to joining Thomson Reuters, Mason ran the European Enterprise Solutions for Bloomberg and was also their Global Head of Regulatory Reporting.
 Before joining Bloomberg Mason was the Chief Operating Officer for Core One Technologies prior to its sale to Markit.